£0.00

 These fashion styles are well-established and resurface yearly, either as perfect interpretations of the past, re-imagined in modern variants, or as part of fashion trends and fads.

-On the other hand, your personal style is how you combine and like to wear your clothes, whether unbuttoned shirts or shoes without laces.
+On the other hand, your own style is how you combine and like to wear your clothes, whether unbuttoned shirts or shoes without laces.

 Nevertheless, the clothes and accessories that form your outfit will always comprise aesthetic elements (patterns, motifs, colours, materials) representative of a subculture and, thus, their fashion style.